 Zachary N. Goldstein (WG’18) | VP, Programming

-Zachary N. Goldstein works as a Vice President in the Renewable Power Group of Goldman Sachs Asset Management.
+Zachary N. Goldstein is Head of Investments at Aspiration, a climate focused asset manager with an emphasis on carbon credits.
+Zach previously worked as a Vice President in the Renewable Power Group of Goldman Sachs Asset Management.
 Prior to Goldman, Zach worked at True Green Capital Management, an asset manager in the distributed energy space, and previously as a Project Development and Finance attorney at Latham & Watkins LLP, Baker Botts LLP and Sidley Austin LLP, where he served as chair of the associates committee and was recognized as a “Rising Star” for Banking and Finance in the 2014 and 2015 editions of IFLR1000.
 Zach received an A.B. summa cum laude from the Woodrow Wilson School of Public and International Affairs at Princeton University, a J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar all 3 years, and an M.B.A. from the Wharton School, where he was Co-President of the Wharton Energy Club.
 He serves as a Board Member of the Long Island Hearing and Speech Society and a Governor of the Princeton Club of New York.

-Hayley McCurdy is an Equity Research Analyst at Terra Alpha Investments, a public equity manager that harnesses environmental data and analysis to achieve superior returns.
+Hayley Nystrom is an Investment Associate at Blue Bear Capital, a venture capital firm that invests in the digital layer o the energy transition seeking high growth companies across the energy, infrastructure, and climate industries.
+Hayley was previously an Equity Research Analyst at Terra Alpha Investments, a public equity manager.
 Hayley is knowledgeable about corporate environmental disclosure, combining financial and environmental data to inform investment decisions, and sustainable investment strategies.

 While pursuing her masters degree at Penn, Hayley joined Energy Impact Partners, a venture capital fund focused on the future of energy, where she sourced potential investments in climate tech and co-authored the firm’s inaugural environmental metrics report.
 At Penn, Hayley served as a co-chair for the Wharton Energy Conference and worked for Wharton Initiative for Global Environmental Leadership (IGEL).